A survey on multi-player bandits: Reaching Centralized Optimal Regret

 \citet{boursier2019} extended \sicmmab to the heterogeneous setting, besides improving its communication protocol with the leader/follower scheme mentioned above.
 The main difficulty is that players have to explore matchings here.
 However, exploring all matchings leads to a combinatorial regret and computational complexity of the algorithm.
 Players instead explore arm-player pairs and the SAR procedure thus accept/reject pairs that are sure to be involved/missing in the optimal matching.

 With a unique optimal matching, similarly to \sicmmab[,] exploration ends at some point and players start exploiting the optimal matching.
 Besides holding only with a unique optimal matching, this bound incurs an additional $M$ factor with respect to centralized algorithms such as \cucb[.]
-In the case of several optimal matchings, they provide a $\log^{1+\delta}(T)$ regret algorithm for any $\delta>0$, using longer exploration phases.
+In the case of several optimal matchings (in opposition to works mentioned above), they provide an algorithm with a regret scaling with horizon as $\log^{1+\delta}(T)$ for any $\delta>0$, using longer exploration phases.

 \citet{shi2021heterogeneous} recently adapted the well-known \cucb algorithm to heterogeneous multiplayer bandits.
 Their \textsc{BEACON} algorithm reaches the centralized optimal performance for arbitrary correlations between the arms, even with several optimal matchings.
 Adapting \cucb to the multiplayer setting is possible thanks to two main ideas.
 First, \cucb is run in a batched version where the players pull the maximal matching (in terms of confidence bound) for $n_p$ rounds during epoch $p$.
 The length of the epoch $p$ here depends on the previous epochs and is thus communicated by the leader for each new epoch during the communication phase.
 The second main idea is to use \textit{adaptive differential communication}.
 Namely, instead of communicating their empirical means $\hat{\mu}_k^j(p)$ to the leader at the end of epoch $p$, the players only communicate the difference $\hat{\mu}_k^j(p)-\hat{\mu}_k^j(p-1)$ between their current empirical means and the ones at the end of the previous epoch.
-While sending $\hat{\mu}_k^j(p)$ can be done in $p$ rounds, the difference can instead be sent in $\bigO{1}$ rounds, drastically reducing the communication cost without loss of information.
-Using these two techniques, \textsc{BEACON} thus reaches the $\frac{M^2K\log(T)}{\Delta}$ regret guarantee of \cucb, up to logarithmic terms in $K$.
+While sending $\hat{\mu}_k^j(p)$ can be done in $p$ rounds, the difference can instead be sent in expectation in $\bigO{1}$ rounds, drastically reducing the communication cost without loss of information.
+Using these two techniques, \textsc{BEACON} thus reaches the $\bigO{\frac{M^2K\log(T)}{\Delta}}$ regret guarantee of \cucb, up to logarithmic terms in $K$.